08021976-22022006/System-Design/System Design - Notes.md

+##### I - Interface Segregation Principle (ISP)

+ 	- Clients should not be forced to depend on methods that they do not use.

+ 	- Separate the class based on the tasks.

+###### Goal:

+ 	This principle aims at splitting a set of actions into smaller sets so that a class executes only the set of actions it requires.

 ###### BENIFITS:

-&nbsp;	- Classes are not burdened with unnecessary tasks or methods
+ 	- Classes are not burdened with unnecessary tasks or methods

-&nbsp;	- Interfaces become role specific
+ 	- Interfaces become role specific

-&nbsp;	- Promotes flexibility, modularity and maintainability
+ 	- Promotes flexibility, modularity and maintainability

+Home Work:

+Case Study: Smart Appliances Control Fan, AC, Light

+SmartDevice{

+ 	turnOn();

+ 	turnOff();

+ 	setTemperature();

+ 	dimLight();

+ 	Speed();

+}

 ##### D - Dependency Inversion Principle

-&nbsp;	- High Level modules should not depend on low-level modules.
+ 	- High Level modules should not depend on low-level modules.
 Both should depend on the abstraction

-&nbsp;	- Abstractions should not depend on details.
+ 	- Abstractions should not depend on details.
 Details should depend on abstraction

-&nbsp;	- *High-Level Module:* Class that executes an action with a tool.
+ 	- *High-Level Module:* Class that executes an action with a tool.
 - *Low-Level Module:* The tool that is needed to execute the action

-&nbsp;	- *Abstraction:* Represents an interface that connects the two classes
+ 	- *Abstraction:* Represents an interface that connects the two classes

-&nbsp;	- *Details:* How the tools works
+ 	- *Details:* How the tools works

 ###### Goal:

-&nbsp;	This principle aims at reducing the dependency of a high-level class on the low-level class by introducing an interface.
+ 	This principle aims at reducing the dependency of a high-level class on the low-level class by introducing an interface.

+Home Work:

+Case Study: Notification System for email, whatsapp, SMS

+EmailService{

+ 	(High Level Module) Notification Manager

+}